-The purity of Gold is measured in Karats.
+The Purity of Gold is measured in Karats.
 24 karat is pure gold, but its purity means it is more expensive and less durable than gold that is alloyed with other metals.
-Different alloys are used in jewelry for greater strength, durability and color range and the percentage of gold decreases as the karats decrease.
-When comparing gold jewelry, the higher the number of karats, the greater the value.
+Different alloys are used in jewelry for greater strength, durability and color range.
+The percentage of gold decreases as the karats decrease.
+When comparing gold jewelry, the higher the number of karats the greater the value.

 The karat of the jewelry will tell you what percentage of gold it contains:

 18 karat is 75 percent gold- Usually mixed with Silver, Copper, Nickel and Palladium (white gold)

 14 karat is 58 percent gold- Usually mixed with Silver, Nickel, Copper, & Palladium

 In the US 14K gold is the most popular choice and most diamond rings and fine jewelry pieces are cast in 14k yellow or white gold.
 18K gold has always been a more popular option amongst European women however, women in the US and around the globe are more rapidly upgrading and treating themselves to an 18k piece.
 All 14K white gold items at Nina Elle Jewels are upgradable to 18K or platinum per request.

 A yellow gold piece is alloyed with silver and copper.
 It is the most frequently used type of gold there is.
 Malleable, ductile, and generally non-corrosive, it has a high melting point and is not susceptible to compression.